87 results - showing 31 - 60

 36 Snowsfields, Bermondsey, London SE1 3SU

 Trivet is a joint collaboration between chef Jonny Lake and master sommelier Isa Bal, both alumni of Heston Blumenthal's Fat Duck.
 Here you can expect an informal take on fine dining with a truly epic wine list that covers the globe.
-The attached wine bar also serves the restaurant menu and it's open on Mondays (when the restaurant is closed) as Labombe serving special wines by the glass.
+The attached wine bar is worth checking out on Mondays where they open special bottles and serve light bites.

 Pavyllon